 In addition to and as a complement to her professional work, Sara is a doctoral candidate at the Davidson School of Education at the Jewish Theological Seminary.
 Her dissertation focuses the social and professional networks of Jewish educators, to understand how educators are connected and how this changes and influences practice.
 Her doctoral dissertation is deeply intertwined with her professional practice, as it focuses on the connections, both big and small, that weave together individuals and enable us to do our best work.

 Sara's current practice, in addition to her consulting, includes intensive training coaching and mentoring, facilitation and collaboration.
+Sara is most proud of her work in the practice of network weaving, network development and network learning, and feels deeply fortunate to bring this breadth of practice to bear on her work in the Jewish community.
 Learn more about Sara's current projects and clients

 Sara is a moderator and facilitator of JEDLAB, a network of over 9000 people from across every domain and spectrum of Jewish life, passionate about Jewish learning, who have come together to redesign the Jewish education ecosystem.
 JEDLAB is one of many networks of which Sara is a part: she lives and works within community in order to understand the challenges of her clients and what matters most to them.